Steven J. Crowley, P.E.

 This summarizes a selection from 215 applications for the Experimental Radio Service received by the FCC during October, November, and December 2011.
-These are related to AM broadcasting, FM broadcasting, spread spectrum on HF and VHF, unmanned aerial vehicle control, electronic warfare support, small satellites, white space technology, video production, cellphones in prisons, TV interference, RFID, and radar.
+These are related to AM broadcasting, FM broadcasting, spread spectrum on HF and VHF, unmanned aerial vehicle control, electronic warfare support, small satellites, white space technology, video production, managed access, TV interference, RFID, and radar.
 The descriptions are listed in order of the lowest frequency found in the application.
-Read the rest of this entry »

 This summarizes a selection from 173 applications for the Experimental Radio Service received by the FCC during August and September 2011.
 These are related to long-range low-frequency radar, amateur radio, shortwave data, wireless microphones, single-sideband, mine detection, millimeter-wave communications, signal intelligence, automotive radar, satellite feeder links, meteor-burst communications, aircraft telemetry, white space systems, border security radar, 3G and 4G applications, RFID, wind turbine testing, unmanned aerial vehicles, spacecraft telemetry and control, aircraft passenger broadband, and autonomous aircraft landing systems.
 The descriptions are sorted by the lowest frequency found in the application.